hyotang666/trivial-formatter/README.md

 ## From developer
 ### Reader.
 Trivial-formatter heavily depends on readtable especially [NAMED-READTABLES](https://github.com/melisgl/named-readtables).
-You can extend reader with ordinary common lisp way.
+You can extend the reader with an ordinary common lisp way.

 ```lisp
 (let ((*readtable* (named-readtables:copy-named-readtable 'as-code)))